 * * *

-From now on, everyone will be on display as never before.
+From now on, as Vassal says, everyone will be on display as never before.
 We will feel more exposed and self-conscious.
 Our lives will become a form of twenty-four-hour-a-day theater.
 We will feel an odd sense of being celebrities; minor ones, most of us, but celebrities all the same.
 We will feel pressured to be ‘on,’ to look good and to present our best or most vivacious selves to the world.
 A few of us may have many people watching us, at least some of the time, but most of us will have few or none.
 Usually, even the people who care most about us will be doing other things.
 Our nakedness will register nowhere except in our own minds.

 * * *

 As we have seen, in Vassal’s experience everything is true and every truth evolving.
-To him, everything that exists is an ongoing experiment without guidelines, boundaries, objectives, or context.
+To him, everything that exists is an ongoing experiment without fixed guidelines, boundaries, objectives, or context.
 He knows that some people will want to read about those and other perspectives of his.
 He has been glad to set them forth in these pages.
 But he has done so with no purpose.
 Again, as far as he is concerned, no one needs to understand his perspectives, much less adopt them.

 “People will regard me and my ideas in all kinds of ways,” he says.
 “That’s fine.
 There can be no misunderstanding them.
 Every understanding is equally legitimate, true for whoever is doing the understanding.
 Wilde wrote, ‘It is the spectator, and not life, that art really mirrors.’
 Same with how people think of me, my ideas, and everything else in that book you and I are working on.
 Same with my invention.”

 Vassal is still addressing our possible visitors.
 He is repeating himself some for the sake of any new arrivals.
 As he usually does, however, he is delivering each repetition from a fresh point of view, using different words, shedding further light.